Section Image

 Big Beaver Road is Troy’s primary shopping district.
 It’s mainly known for housing Somerset Collection, an upscale indoor mall with over 180 shops, including Eddie Bauer, Cartier and Coach.
 This city’s food scene is nearly as diverse as its residents.
 From Italian staples at Maggiano's Little Italy to Japanese fare at Benihana, “You can experience pretty much any culture in Troy,” Chanda says.
 Major grocers include big box stores, as well as independent offerings like Nino Salvaggio International Marketplace and Polish Market.

-Troy's Somerset Collection is one of the top malls in the State of Michigan.
+Troy's Somerset Collection is one of the top malls in Michigan.

-Troy's Somerset Collection is one of the top malls in the State of Michigan.
+Troy's Somerset Collection is one of the top malls in Michigan.

-Celebrate special occasions with your family at Benihana on Big Beaver Road in Troy.
+Locals can celebrate special occasions at Benihana on Big Beaver Road in Troy.

-Celebrate special occasions with your family at Benihana on Big Beaver Road in Troy.
+Locals can celebrate special occasions at Benihana on Big Beaver Road in Troy.

 Getting around Troy, major employers and new developments